Mental Health

 8 Subtle Signs You’re Healing from Anxiety (Even If It Doesn’t Feel Like It Yet)

-Healing from anxiety doesn’t always come with a neon sign or a dramatic “aha” moment.
-Sometimes, it’s quiet.
-It can look like noticing your own thoughts instead of being ruled by them.
-It might feel like breathing just a little easier in situations that used to send your heart racing.
-Anxiety can be persistent and
+Healing from anxiety does not usually arrive with a big moment of clarity or a sudden sense of calm.
+More often, it is quiet and gradual.
+It might look like noticing your thoughts instead of being swept away by them.
+It might feel like breathing a little easier in situations that once sent your heart

 8 Subtle Signs You’re Healing from Anxiety (Even If It Doesn’t Feel Like It Yet) Read More »